aeternity/protocol/channels/OFF-CHAIN.md

-The payload (`data`) must be the latest mutually authenticated offchain state, and the clients must verify that they have the corresponding state trees to match the state (otherwise, it will not be possible to use the channel later on.)
+The payload (`data`) must be the latest mutually authenticated offchain state, and the clients must verify that they have the corresponding state trees to match the state (otherwise, it will not be possible to use the channel later on).

 In the Aeternity node implementation, the state trees are cached inside the node.
-Note that if the node restarts, cached data is not likely to survive (it is not persisted on each update for performance reasons.)
+Note that if the node crashes unexpectedly, cached data is not likely to survive (it is not persisted on each update for performance reasons - the state is persisted only when a participant leaves the channel or the channel fsm crashes).
 The Aeternity node channel fsm automatically recovers the state trees and verifies that the provided state is in fact the last mutually authenticated state.
 In case the FSM dies or an participant leaves the channel the state trees are persisted on disk and protected with an user provided passwords.
 For security reasons the password must be at least 6 unicode characters long.
-After the lima hard fork providing a state password will become mandatory - before the lima fork a default password is used - `correct horse battery staple`.
+After the lima fork providing a state password is mandatory - before the fork a default is used - `correct horse battery staple`.

 #### Requirements